glowroot/glowroot/README.md

 ## Microbenchmarks

-Microbenchmarks are used to analyze and tune the monitoring overhead.
-These are written using the excellent [JMH](http://openjdk.java.net/projects/code-tools/jmh/) benchmark harness, and can be built and run using
+Microbenchmarks are written using the excellent [JMH](http://openjdk.java.net/projects/code-tools/jmh/) benchmark harness, and can be built and run using

     mvn clean package
     java -jar target/microbenchmarks.jar -jvmArgs -javaagent:path/to/glowroot.jar